If you came here looking for the best free premium WordPress theme in 2023, look no further than the Kadence theme.

 Well, Kadence includes 3 header rows – your top header row, main header row, and bottom header row – all for free.

-Also, if you need a mega menu builder for your website or a WooCommerce site using the Kadence theme, that’s a feature that will be coming with the pro version of the Kadence Theme (more on that in the Kadence Mega Menu & WooCommerce Add-on section).
+Also, if you need a mega menu builder for your website or a WooCommerce site using the Kadence theme, that’s a feature that is included in the pro version of the Kadence Theme (more on that in the Kadence Mega Menu & WooCommerce Add-on section).

 On top of the header builder is a footer builder.
 The footer builder works exactly like the header builder.
 There isn’t much to say here except for the fact that you also get 3 rows for your footer for free with several widget areas.
 You can also use the beautiful SVG icons to add your social pages, icons for contact information, and much more!